Need to remodel your kitchen on a budget? These 10 tips will help you save money creatively with a budget kitchen remodel that you’ll love!

 #6: Install Open Shelving

-Shelving has been trendy in kitchens for a while, and it’s not just due to looks.
+Installing open shelving in a kitchen has been trendy for a while, and it’s not just due to looks.
 Open shelves are significantly cheaper than upper cabinets.

 At well over $100 a pop for a single cabinet, an entire wall of shelving can be completed for near that price.
 Yes, you’ll sacrifice some storage space, but you’ll save tons of money, too!